ranranrunforit/ranranrunforit.github.io/_projects/project-4.md

 -	The Add Faculty widget used Neo4j database to query and add new faculty node and university node, creating a relationship edge between these new nodes.
 A callback function was used to show success/fail query information in the model.

 -	The Delete Faculty widget used Neo4j database to query and delete the relationship edge between faculty node and university node, then delete the faculty node.
 A callback function was used to show success/fail query information in the model.

-**Implementation**

-The application has integrated Dash and dash-bootstrap-components for the frontend, which includes features such as maps, line graphs, dropdowns, sunburst charts and data tables.

-On the backend, the Dash app serves as the main application server based on Flask app.
-The "dbs" module contains all Python files related to database utilities, while "widgets" contains all Python files related to 8 widgets.

-Regarding the database, "neo4j_util.py" is used to connect to Neo4j database, "mongodb_util.py" to connect to MongoDB database, and "MySQL_util.py" to connect to MySQL database.

-The application utilizes several libraries including dash, neo4j, pandas, sqlalchemy, pymongo, plotly, flask, pymysql, certifi, geopy, and dash-bootstrap-components to achieve its functionality.
-RESTful API based on Flask app was used to wrap around Dash, with several routes registered to support restful API calls.

 **The Usage**